Aeva/m.grl/docs/source/api_reference/m.graph.rst

    take care of texture uploading automatically.
 This object also accepts driver methods.

+Graph nodes have the following properties pertaining to object
+inhertiance:

+-  **children** This is a list of all objects that are directly parented to a given GraphNode instance.

+-  **parent** To avoid a circular reference, this uses a trick involving a closure to create weakref and a 'getter' property to provide a cleaner means of access.
+This property may not be written to, and reads out either the last object to add this one as a child (including the scene graph instance itself), or returns null if the object believes itself to be unparented.

+GraphNodes also have the following methods for managing the scene graph:

+-  **has\_child(entity)** Returns true or false whether or not this node claims argument 'entity' as child.

+-  **add(entity)** Adds the passed object as a child, and sets its parent weakref closure.

+-  **remove(entity)** Remove the given entity from this node's children, and clear its parent weakref.

 If you want to create your own special GraphNodes, be sure to set the following variables in your constructor to ensure they are unique to each instance.